 Any reputable company will welcome questions about their products and systems and be able to provide independent acoustic test data to verify their claims of performance.
 If you are looking to spend some of your hard earned money on wall soundproofing then you should first satisfy yourself that you are opting for the right product from the right company.

-As acousticians we would question the acoustic benefit of paintable soundproofing systems and acoustic foams as the physics just simply doesn’t stand up.
+As acousticians we would question the acoustic benefit of soundproofing systems and acoustic foams that can be painted as the physics just simply doesn’t stand up.
 For effective wall soundproofing you require acoustic isolation, a high mass wall lining, appropriate cavity damping, and a surface that can be easily decorated so that your home doesn’t look like a testing laboratory once the system is installed.